 How can I get free professional advice about my home’s listing price?

-Hauseit offers all its FSBO sellers a complementary pricing analysis of your listing price by a licensed real estate salesperson when you purchase our flat-fee MLS package.
+Hauseit offers all our 1% for Full Service sellers a complimentary pricing analysis before their property goes on market.
 Even if you do your own research and comparative market analysis (which we will discuss below), we still recommend that you speak with a few listing agents to glean valuable, free information about the nature of the local real estate market.

 Why?
 A good agent who spends every day on the ground dealing with live buyers and sellers and will be able to offer you the type of pricing advice which can’t easily be found on your own if you haven’t been paying attention to the market for very long.
 Neighborhood insights and local market quirks are helpful bits of information which can help supplement the pricing analysis you do on your own.